daviscyl/Deep-Reinforcement-Learning-Tennis/README.md

 ### Getting Started

-Codes were writtent using Python3.6.2, run this to install necessary packages:
+Codes were written using Python3.6.2, run this to install necessary packages:

 `pip install -r requirements.txt`